 Try some other keyword title searches.
 Either look for a book you already know exists, or just enter a few keywords, click title, and see what you find.

 Look for journals by title, too.
-Remember to use the journal title, not the article title - because TOPCAT isn't specific enough to list individual articles within journals.
+Remember to use the journal title, not the article title - because the Library Catalogue isn't specific enough to list individual articles within journals.

 Enter some keywords and search for periodical titles, to see what you can find.